Generate AI Training Data

 The AI Camera is a vital component in the synthetic training process.
 It allows you to position the camera within the scene to capture images from different angles, lighting conditions, and perspectives.

 The camera's primary role is to record synthetic data, which is then used for training the AI model.
-In the Inspector window, you can set the Mode of the AI Camera to Training for generating data.

-Once set up, the AI Camera continuously captures images of the objects (e.g., Lego bricks) on the conveyor belt, which will be used to train the AI to recognize and sort these objects.
+Once set up, the AI Camera continuously captures images of the objects (e.g., bricks) on the conveyor belt, which will be used to train the AI to recognize and sort these objects.

 The AI Camera is straightforward to use, requiring no additional configuration.
 Simply place it in the desired position where synthetic images should be generated.